 Robyn Smith with fellow Brit Barry Blue authored the songs ‘Escaping’ and ‘Guilty People’ for the album.
 Smith and Blue had previously written two tracks for the 1982 Heatwave album Current that Blue had produced.
 Although Smith had worked in the funk field, soul-influenced songs on Safety In Numbers were more suited to pop radio than the dancefloor.

 Margaret Urlich has said that when young, she chose to have short hair so she would be taken seriously.
 “It is such a male dominated industry that I didn’t want to be a bimbo.
 I’m a serious musician first, that’s my job, whether I’m a male or female is of no consequence.
 I got to the point where I thought, ‘Margaret, you’re attractive, why are you trying to make yourself not be attractive.’ ” (RipItUp, October 1992)

-Margaret had a well-established fan base from the Peking Man hits and her in-concert exposure via the popular When The Cat’s Away tours.
+Margaret had a well-established fan base from the Peking Man hits and the popular When The Cat’s Away tours.

 Although Kerry Brown had done earlier shoots for the cover of her debut album, it was decided that a re-shoot with another New Zealand photographer, Polly Walker, would achieve a more suitable album cover image.

 In 1988, Margaret found time to guest on the Dave Dobbyn single and video ‘Love You Like I Should’ from his Loyal album and some Australian Dobbyn tour dates.
 He contributed the song ‘Open Up’ to her album.